infinitypacific/extension/README.md

 ![Selectfolder](https://github.com/infinitypacific/extension/assets/87620151/11703ee4-0122-43d1-83e1-0ae8d5bef992)
 ### You can close the tab and navigate to twitter.com now.
 It should show up with the twitter logo back!
 ![image](https://github.com/infinitypacific/extension/assets/87620151/31fb4349-bb47-4996-8da5-305808766ce4)
+## Update 1.1
+Favicon shows up as blue using favicon.ico now.
+Loops on path tags to find all elements with the "x" logo and change it.